teambit/docs/docs/getting-started/02-quick-start.md

 $ bit test
 ```

-### Review the documentation
+### Use documentation template

-> TODO

-### Override the component's meta-data

-The 'abstract' and 'tags' define the component description and related categories.
+The `abstract` and `tags` define the component description and related categories.
 Both are generated automatically by Bit.
 To override Bit's auto-generated data, use the `abstract` and `tags` variables, in the component's `*.doc.tsx` file.
 For example:

 ```js